kubernetes/kubernetes/docs/proposals/network-policy.md

 - A single podSelector per NetworkPolicy may lead to managing a large number of NetworkPolicy objects, each of which is small and easy to understand on its own.
 However, this may lead for a policy change to require touching several policy objects.
 Allowing an optional podSelector per ingress rule additionally to the podSelector per NetworkPolicy object would allow the user to group rules into logical segments and define size/complexity ratio where it makes sense.
 This may lead to a smaller number of objects with more complexity if the user opts in to the additional podSelector.
 This increases the complexity of the NetworkPolicy object itself.
 This proposal has opted to favor a larger number of smaller objects that are easier to understand, with the understanding that additional podSelectors could be added to this design in the future should the requirement become apparent.

-- Is the `Namespaces` selector in the `NetworkPolicySource` struct too coarse?
+- Is the `Namespaces` selector in the `NetworkPolicyPeer` struct too coarse?
 Do we need to support the AND combination of `Namespaces` and `Pods`?

 ### Examples